rolandbreedveld/nest-api/README.md

 - sys_temp_dir = "/tmp" <<< this is the one
 - soap.wsdl_cache_dir="/tmp" <<< better change this one too

 Problems to get it working?
-Try to run the scripts manually: \
+Try the debug option and to run the scripts manually: \
+- get_nest.sh -d

 Get the values from nest:
 - php get_nest.php